hopsoft/field_mapper/README.md

     end
     ```

-2. Define a Facebook user class.
+2. Next we define a Facebook user class that maps onto our standard.

     ```ruby
     class FacebookUser < FieldMapper::Custom::Plat